ETHZ-repositories/Ksat_mapping_2020/README.md

     ## [277] 36435 34994 17233 9328  37497 11487 10039 12090 9841  37612 13653 21882
     ## 18653 Levels: 10015 10016 10017 10018 10019 10020 10022 10023 10024 ...
 9926

-# Selection of Grids randomly for spatial cross-validation
+# Selection of random grids for spatial cross-validation

 ``` r
 ## We have a total of 289 grids that contain data.
 We have divided the samples into 57 grids for each set.